Learning to Fly: Let's simulate evolution in Rust (pt 3)

 The Test

-Having .evolve() ready, the time has come for perhaps the most exciting slice of this post: the telos, final, cherry-on-top test - one that will prove to everyone that our .evolve() works and that we know what we're doing.
+Having .evolve() ready, the time has come for perhaps the most exciting slice of this post: the test that'll prove to everyone that our .evolve() works and that we know what we're doing.

 We'll start by adjusting our TestIndividual so that instead of panic!()-ing, it actually implements ::create() and .chromosome().